Defending Against Alignment-Breaking Attacks via Robustly Aligned LLM: Experiments

 \section{Experiments}

 In this section, we aim to validate the efficacy of our RA-LLM from two aspects: 1) RA-LLM can effectively reduce the attack success rate of adversarial prompts; 2) RA-LLM minimally affects the outputs of benign samples.
-In the following, we introduce the experimental settings first.
+In the following, we first introduce our experimental settings and give a detailed analysis of our experimental results and ablation study.
+Full details of the experiment can be found in Appendix \ref{detail}.